decred/dcrdex/docs/wiki/Managing-your-DCRDEX-Accounts.md

 <img src="./images/using-bison-wallet/settings-addServer.png" width="400" alt="">

 The `Add a DCRDEX Server` form will be displayed.
-Enter the address a known DCRDEX server that you would like to use, and select the  associated TLS file after clicking on `add a file`, then click `Submit`.
+Enter the address of a known DCRDEX server that you would like to use, and select the  associated TLS file after clicking on `add a file`, then click `Submit`.